ionStici/frontend/1-html/template.md

 The contents of `<template>` are children of a [`DocumentFragment`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) returned by the [`HTMLTemplateElement.content`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLTemplateElement/content) property.

-To be made visible, JavaScript must be used to grab the contents and append those contents to the DOM.
+To be more visible, JavaScript must be used to grab the contents and append those contents to the DOM.

 ```js
 document.body.append(document.getElementById("template-form").content);